shakes76/PatternFlow/recognition/s4571730/README.md

 ## Dependencies
 - Tensorflow (2.6 used in the report)
 - Tensorflow Add-ons
+- CUDA and CuDNN (download from NVIDIA, if trained with NVIDIA GPU)
 - Keras (included in Tensorflow package)
 - NumPy (for processing the dataset)